jaypanc/uppliance-assignment/README.md

    - Dinners had higher session ratings compared to other meal types.

 2. **Demographic Trends**:
+   - New York, Chicago and Los Angles are top performing locations contributing to **54%** of total revenue.
-   - Users aged 20-30 preferred Dinner, while 30-40 leaned towards Breakfast.
+   - Users aged 20-30 preferred Dinner.
    - Specific locations had distinctive ordering patterns.

-3. **Correlation Between Sessions & Orders**:
+4. **Correlation Between Sessions & Orders**:
    - Sessions with higher ratings led to more frequent orders.

-4. **Revenue Analysis**:
+5. **Revenue Analysis**:
    - Highest revenue-generating locations and meal types were identified.

 ---